Employee theft statistics reveal that companies are losing millions due to internal frauds being committed regularly.

 - Addicted to stealing – 7%

-14. Managers needed to routinely order 20% more than necessary due to employee theft.
+13. As of 2019, managers routinely order 20% more products due to employee theft.

 (Source: The Atlantic)

-15. Stealing in the workplace starts from small and escalates to enormous measures.
+15. Stealing in the workspace starts from small and escalates to enormous measures.

 (Source: The Atlantic)

 Even the simplest theft can escalate into something much more enormous with time.

 This happens due to a social-cognitive mechanism, familiar as moral disengagement, which sees a worker stealing something as minuscule as a pen and erupting into something much larger in time.

 The best example of employee fraud going too far comes from a juvenile detention center in Texas committed by Gilberto Escamilla.
 He was a correctional officer who stole $1.3 million worth of fajita meat during a period of nine years.